u-shahzad/ksimul8/README.md

 ### Run the Project

-To run the project use the following command:
+To run the project execute the following command:

     `bash run.sh`